ghostery/adblocker/README.md

 console.log(filter.fromImage()); // false = cannot match 'image' requests
 ```

 To match a network request, we must first create an instance of the [Request](./src/request.ts) class.
 It abstracts away the implementation details of a request.
 It can be initialized from `webRequest` details, puppeteer's request or raw information.
-The constructor expects to receive the `type` of request (e.g.: *main_frame*, *script*, etc.), the URL of the request, `url` (+ hostname and domain) as well as the `URL` of the frame, `sourceUrl` (this would be either the URL of the page or the iframe where requests originate from).
+The constructor expects to receive the `type` of request (e.g.: *main_frame*, *script*, etc.), the URL of the request, `url` (+ hostname and domain) as well as the `URL` of the frame, `sourceUrl` (this would be either the URL of the page or the iframe where this request originates from).

 ```javascript
 const { Request } = require('@cliqz/adblocker');